 All the incidents involved demonstrations of flames – usually with a color additive – using methanol as the flammable liquid.
 In all three cases there was a flash back to the methanol bulk containers, and fire engulfed members of the viewing audience who were not protected by any physical barriers.

-notes that these incidents are similar to others the CSB has identified in which laboratory demonstrations involving flammable materials have resulted in fires and injuries.
+The safety bulletin notes that these incidents are similar to others the CSB has identified in which laboratory demonstrations involving flammable materials have resulted in fires and injuries.
 These include a 2006 accident at an Ohio high school that severely burned then-15-year-old student Calais Weber.
 The accident took place during a demonstration of a chemical “rainbow” that involved combusting salts with methanol.
 Calais’ story was described in a CSB safety video released in December 2013, called “After the Rainbow.”

 The CSB found that the accident at The Discovery took place during a “fire tornado” demonstration, where salts of different elements are burned in a dish along with methanol-soaked cotton balls, while spinning on a rotating tray.
 This produces a colored flame that looks like a tornado.